Trees, Shrubs and Roses

 Fruit, Vegetables and Herbs

-- Sow winter lettuce, chard and spring onions.
+- Sow winter lettuce, pak choi and spring onions.

 - Prune raspberry canes that have finished fruiting, tying the new canes tied into position.
 If there are too many canes, reduce the number to about ten or fifteen per metre of row.